Bahrain says Iran hit a desalination plant, stoking fears of attacks on civilian sites

 Desalination and oil facilities attacked

-Iran and its Persian Gulf neighbor Bahrain said Sunday strikes hit civilian infrastructure.
+The Gulf nations of Bahrain, Kuwait and the United Arab Emirates, reported additional Iranian missiles launched toward them on Sunday, including several that hit new categories of civilian infrastructure.

+The United Arab Emirates said that Iran launched more than 100 missiles and drones in new barrages.
+Only four drones fell at unnamed locations, the country’s defense ministry said.

-Bahrain accused Iran of indiscriminately attacking civilian targets and damaging one of its desalination plants, though it didn't say supplies have gone offline.
-The island nation, home to the US Navy’s Fifth Fleet, has been among the countries targeted by Iranian drones and missiles.
+Bahrain accused Iran of indiscriminately attacking civilian targets and damaging one of its desalination plants, though its electricity and water authority said supplies remained online.
+The island nation, home to the U.S. Navy’s Fifth Fleet, has been among the countries targeted by Iranian drones and missiles.
 Attacks have hit hotels, ports and residential towers and killed at least one person.

 The desalination plant strike came after Iran said a U.S. airstrike damaged an Iranian desalination plant.
 Abbas Araghchi, the country's foreign minister, said the strike on Qeshm Island in the Strait of Hormuz had cut into the water supply for 30 villages.
 He warned that in doing so “the U.S. set this precedent, not Iran.”

-Neither the U.S. Central Command and Israel's military had immediate comment on the plant.
+Neither U.S. Central Command and Israel's military had immediate comment on the plant.

+Desalination plants supply water to millions of residents in the region, raising new fears of risks in multiple parched desert nations.

-Iran also said on Sunday that overnight strikes from Israel had hit four oil storage tankers and a petroleum transfer terminal, killing four people.
-Witnesses in Tehran said the smoke was so thick that fire that engulfed the north Tehran oil depot that it felt as though the sun had not risen.
-The city's governor urged people to wear masks outside due to air pollution, though rain eventually cleared away some smoke.
+Iran also said on Sunday that overnight strikes from Israel hit four oil storage tankers and a petroleum transfer terminal, killing four people.
+Witnesses in Tehran said the smoke was so thick from the that fire that engulfed the north Tehran oil depot that it felt as if the sun had not risen.

+The Iranian Red Crescent Society said on Sunday that about 10,000 civilian structures across the country had been damaged, including homes, schools and medical facilities.
+It warned Tehran residents to take precautions against toxic air pollution and the risk of acid rain after Israeli strikes set fires at oil depots in the area.

 More strikes hit Lebanon